 As well as bringing the right to use the path into question, taking action to prevent access to land can help to show that the landowner did not intend to dedicate a right of way.
 Access could be prevented by, for example, locking gates or putting barriers across the entrance to a route.
-However, be careful not to obstruct existing rights of way.
+However, be careful not to obstruct existing rights of way, or other rights of access.